mosip/documentation/docs/server-hardware-requirements.md

 The requirements are specified at a high level in terms of **compute** (Virtual CPU, RAM) and **storage**.

 We provide server side hardware estimates for [MOSIP core modules](https://github.com/mosip/mosip-infra/tree/1.2.0-rc2/deployment/v3/mosip) only.
 Estimates for [external components](https://github.com/mosip/mosip-infra/tree/1.2.0-rc2/deployment/v3/external) are not in the scope.
+See [Exclusions](#exclusions).
 The variables that largely determine the hardware requirements are:
 1. Population of a country
 1. Rate of enrollment